Manthos Santorineos

-Manthos Santorineos is a Greek promoter of the arts, author and film director.
+Manthos Santorineos (Μάνθος Σαντοριναίος) is a Greek promoter of the arts, author and film director.
 Since 1984, he has been active in promoting art and technology.
 He established the Department of Art and Technology at the Ileana Tounda Centre (1987), the Fournos Center for Digital Culture (1991) and the Mediaterra Festival (1998).

 Since 2000, he has been responsible for the multimedia/hypermedia lab in the pre-graduate course in Athens School of Fine Arts.
 In 2012 he became Scientific co-director of Greek – French Masters Course Art, Virtual Reality and Multi-User Systems of Artistic Expression at the Athens School of Fine Arts - Paris-8 University.

 He directed films and television programs (1985–1995).
 He works focus on video art, interactive installations, net-based projects and virtual reality and were shown at festivals and museums in Greece and abroad.

-He is the author of De la civilisation du papier à la civilisation du numérique,(From Paper to Digital Civilisation) L’Harmattan, Paris2007 and edited Gaming Realities, Fournos Center, Athens 2006.
+He is the author of De la civilisation du papier à la civilisation du numérique (From Paper to Digital Civilisation, L'Harmattan, Paris, 2007) and edited Gaming Realities (Fournos Center, Athens, 2006).